uber/manifold/README.md

 ### Mount reducer

 Manifold uses Redux to manage its internal state.
-You need to register manifold reducer to the main reducer of your app:
+You need to register `manifoldReducer` to the main reducer of your app:

 ```js
 import manifoldReducer from '@mlvis/manifold/reducers';